-According to the EIA, coal accounted for approximately 45% of U.S. electricity generation in 2009, and based on projected 19% growth in electricity demand, coal consumption is projected to grow by more than 20% by 2030, reaching 1.2 billion tons.
-(These amounts assume no future federal or state carbon emissions legislation is enacted and do not take into account recent market conditions.)
+According to the EIA, coal accounted for approximately 45% of U.S. electricity generation in 2010, and based on a projected 25% growth in electricity demand, coal consumption is expected to grow about 19% by 2035, reaching 1.1 billion tons.
+These amounts assume no future federal or state carbon emissions legislation is enacted and do not take into account subsequent market conditions.
 Historically, coal has been considerably less expensive than natural gas or oil.